 Under Prime Minister MUDRA Yojana (PMMY), MUDRA has launched three Mudra loan schemes according to loan limits.
 The govt. has launched that scheme to uplift small vendors.

-MUDRA Bank is targeted towards mainstreaming young, educated or skilled workers and entrepreneurs including women entrepreneurs.
+MUDRA Bank is targeted towards mainstreaming young, educated, or skilled workers and entrepreneurs including women entrepreneurs.

-Shishu is the basic scheme of MUDRA Bank and under this scheme, bank provides loans up to 50,000/- rupees.
+Shishu is the basic scheme of MUDRA Bank and under this scheme, the bank provides loans up to 50,000/- rupees.

-Kishor is higher limits than Shishu, Under Kishor scheme bank provides loans up to 5 lakh rupees.
+Kishor is higher limits than Shishu, Under the Kishor scheme bank provides loans up to 5 lakh rupees.

 Tarun is the last scheme of Mudra Bank.
-In that scheme, you can get upto 10 lakhs rupees.
+In that scheme, you can get up to 10 lakhs rupees.

 How do mudra loan schemes work?

 MUDRA is operating as a refinancing institution through State/regional level intermediaries.
 MUDRA’s delivery channel is conceived to be through the route of refinance primarily to NBFCs / MFIs, besides other intermediaries including banks, Primary Lending Institutions, etc.

 At the same time, there is a need to develop and expand the delivery channel at the ground level.
 In this context, there is already in existence, a large number of ‘Last Mile Financiers‘ in the form of companies, trusts, societies, associations, and other networks which are providing informal finance to small businesses.